wfurt/xunit.github.io/docs/comparisons.markdown

 | `Is.LessThan`              | *n/a*                 | *n/a*              | xUnit.net alternative: `Assert.True(x < y)` |
 | `Is.Not.InRange`           | *n/a*                 | `NotInRange`       | Ensures that a value is not in a given inclusive range |
 | `Throws.TypeOf<T>`         | *n/a*                 | `Throws<T>`         | Ensures that the code throws an exact exception |

+## Attribute Notes

+<a name="note5"></a>**Note 5:** Older versions of xUnit.net provided an `Assert.DoesNotThrow` which was later removed.
+It revealed itself to be an anti-pattern of sorts; every line of code is itself an implicit "does not throw" check, since any thrown exceptions would cause the test to fail.
+Simply "not throwing" is not generally a sufficient validation, so it would be expected that additional assertions would exist.

 ## Sources